-- 19. The specific content of an advertisement is the responsibility of the gambling operator who is placing it.
+- 21. The specific content of an advertisement is the responsibility of the gambling operator who is placing it.
 It is good practice to include social responsibility messaging in all forms of gambling where it is practicable to do so, however, it is a requirement of the Industry Code that messaging should appear on all broadcast media.
-Further details are set out below.
+Further details are set out below

-- 20. However, in terms of carrying an educational message, there is clear merit in having at least a degree of commonality.
+- 22. However, in terms of carrying an educational message, there is clear merit in having at least a degree of commonality.
 Some gambling operators already have their own messaging and will wish to continue with it.
 For those that do not there is limited evidence, certainly in Britain, of what form of words is most effective.
 However, in order to provide some guidance, the Gambling Commission listed the following in its consultation paper Gambling Advertisements and impact on responsible gambling (January 2007) as examples of messaging that had been used in other jurisdictions:

 - Don't let the game play you

 - Gaming more than a game

 - Bet with your head, but not above it

 - If it's no longer fun walk away

 - Have fun, but play it safe

 - If you play with real dollars, play with real sense

 - Winners know when to stop

 - Know your limit and play within it

 - Please play responsibly

 - Gamble for fun, not to win.

-- 21. This is not a prescriptive list and serves only to indicate the sort of messaging that might be appropriate.
-For example, the Senet Group has, following research, adopted the strapline of 'When the fun stops, stop'.
-Although that line is trademarked, the Senet Group has made also made it available for the use of non-members.
+- 23. This is not a prescriptive list and serves only to indicate the sort of messaging that might be appropriate.

-- 22. Given the many different forms of advertising and the various media through which advertisements can be displayed, it would be impractical to be overly prescriptive about the presentation of the message (for instance through attempting to set out font sizes for every circumstance), but the aim should be to ensure that any educational messages are displayed in such a way as to come to the attention of those viewing the advertisement.
+- 24. Given the many different forms of advertising and the various media through which advertisements can be displayed, it would be impractical to be overly prescriptive about the presentation of the message (for instance through attempting to set out font sizes for every circumstance), but the aim should be to ensure that any educational messages are displayed in such a way as to come to the attention of those viewing the advertisement.
 The intent of these provisions is clear and gambling operators will be expected to comply with the spirit of this Industry Code.

-- 23. If in doubt, gambling operators are recommended to seek the advice of their relevant trade association or the IGRG.
+- 25. If in doubt, gambling operators are recommended to seek the advice of their relevant trade association.